Triathlon England Awards 2025 Winner

 You must wear a cycle helmet.

 Wetsuits (cuff to ankle) are compulsory at our triathlon.
 Wetsuits are banned if the water temperature hits 22 degrees (this will not happen).
 Average water temperature in July is around 15.5 degrees.
 You must wear a wetsuit – no exceptions.
+We have teamed up with Event Wetsuit Hire – go here to rent a swim wetsuit.
+Take a look at their pre loved page too.

 No MP3 players or similar.